pawelngei/alxd.org/content/55en_notes_towards_a_solarpunk_game_design_overview.md

 - [Non-violent game
 design patterns by Patrick Littell](https://pwlittell.com/share/nonviolent_game_patterns.pdf) [PDF]
 - [Less Violent Game Design by Troy Dunniway](https://www.cgspectrum.com/hubfs/lessviolentgamedesign.pdf) [PDF]
+- [So You Want to Make a Solarpunk City](https://daeres.itch.io/so-you-want-to-make-a-solarpunk-city) - a guide for making content for solarpunk games or games that want to include some kind of solarpunk community.

 ## Next Episode